Chapter 13: Guidelines to CBA Report Writing

 – Provide information on the discounting approach used for the project.

-– Identify with whether the analysis was conducted using real (constant year 0) or nominal values (accounting for inflation and/or growth rates).
+– Identify whether the analysis was conducted using real values (constant year 0) or nominal values (accounting for inflation and/or growth rates).

-– Include a clear indication on the decision rule that will be used to drive the recommendation process.
+– Clear indicate the decision rule that will be used to drive the recommendation process.
 This is key as the reader of the CBA may not have sufficient knowledge to infer why the recommendation is being made.
 Therefore, you should ensure that you provide a clear and concise understanding of the decision rule being adopted to evaluate the net social benefit.

 – Outline any assumptions relevant to the calculations of impacts.
 However, leave discussion of the consequences of these assumptions to the discussion or conclusion section.

-– Identify all the effects including those that were monetised as well as those that may have been excluded from the monetisation process due to difficulties.
+– Identify all the effects including those that were monetised as well as those that may have been excluded from the monetisation process due to difficulties approximating their values.

 The discussion section of the report is often the longest and most detailed section.
-In this section you should critically analyse the findings of the analysis you conduced in the spreadsheet or CBA toolkit used.
+In this section, you should critically analyse the findings of the CBA.

 In a CBA report you should ensure that you discuss:

 – Which project(s) should be accepted and why?
-Clearly emphasise any decision rules yes.
+Clearly emphasise any decision rules.
 Ensure this is outlined relative to the base case scenario or status quo.

-– Would there be alternative public or private sector entities that may be interested in the project or may be opposed to the project undertaken.
+– Any alternative public or private sector entities that may be interested in the project or may be opposed to the project undertaken.

-– Are there any distributional impacts that should be considered i.e., are any stakeholders impacted un-equitably?
+– Any distributional impacts that should be considered i.e., are any stakeholders impacted un-equitably.

 Remembering that the sensitivity analysis allows us to somewhat account for uncertainty, you should ensure there is also a clear conclusion on whether the recommendation changes based on the sensitivity analysis conducted.